About 7-Day Free Trial + Lifetime Purchase

 How To Use Like A Frame

-Like A Frame works a little differently to most “photo border” app for a good reason.
-It’s does much, much more than a simple photo border.
+Like A Frame works a little differently to most “photo border” apps for a good reason.
+It’s does a lot more than a simple photo border.

-The Canvas is where everything is drawn to and can be sized to any aspect ratio with any background colour you like.
+The Canvas is where everything is drawn to and can be sized to any aspect ratio with any background colour you like with textures and subtle shading.
+The canvas is the stage in which all of the layers are drawn.
+It can also be made translucent or transparent (saved as a PNG instead of a JPEG).

-Each Layer can have a Frame of any thickness and colour, as well as a Matte between the frame and the photo itself, also of any thickness and colour.
+Each photo layer can have a simulated photo frame of any thickness and colour, with an optional matte between the frame and the photo itself, also of any thickness and colour.
+With framed photos, you can add rounded corners, a shadow outside and inside the frame, a 3D matte bevel around the photo.
+You can also crop photos.

 An Example!

 Before explaining all of the different settings in Like A Frame, let’s take a look at a real world example of a single-layer composition made with the app.
-In this example, the dark grey is the canvas and defines the aspect ratio of the final image.
-The black is the frame, the white is the matte and within the matte is the photo itself.
+You can see labelled each component of the composition, from the canvas itself (square format) to the framed photo with all the details such as border, matte and shadows.
+Everything here is fully customisable.

 The Tools Menu & Editing

 With the right options at your disposal, the sky is the limit.
 The Tools menu in Like A Frame has an array of options which control the look of your composition, from the canvas ratio to frame size and even photo cropping.
-Most options respond to touch and dragging gestures.
+Most settings respond to touch and dragging gestures.
+Pictured is the iPhone menu.
+On iPad, this is a toolbar.

 Canvas